I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

 Customer on boarding is the process of teaching new customers what your business is all about.
 One of the most common reasons for customers to bounce is that they don’t understand your product or service.
 This feeling of confusion can be difficult to override and is best avoided entirely.

 On boarding can be as simple as having a great “About Us” page and making your product inventory accessible to new shoppers.
-Depending on your company, the process could also involve a sales call, an email newsletter, or even a chatbot.
+Depending on your company, the process could also involve a sales contact, an email newsletter, or even a chatbot.
 Utilizing good conversion optimization techniques will typically lead you to an excellent on-boarding strategy.

 Growing with Your Customers

 All metrics aside, the formula for achieving high lifetime values is straightforward.
 The more value you offer to your customers, the more money they are likely to spend.
+Handwritten notes is the perfect example of a way to provide real value that lasts longer than any other form of marketing.

 Your pricing model represents the way customers and clients can do business with your company.
 The way you price your services can actually have a huge impact on the amount of money a customer will spend over the course of your relationship.